-This year marks 50 years of the Apollo 11 moon landing; widely regarded one of mankind’s greatest achievements, and the Royal Australian Mint has issued a coin set in celebration of its anniversary.
+This year marks 50 years of the Apollo 11 moon landing, widely regarded as one of humankind’s greatest achievements.
+The Royal Australian Mint has issued a coin set in celebration of its anniversary.

 A Triumph of Man and Machine

-- New South Wales, Australia is home to the CSIRO Parkes radio telescope; one of three that played an integral role in getting the television pictures of man first walking on the moon to the world.
-“What started off with Parkes perhaps not getting any pictures, ended up with them getting the entire picture and the majority that the world saw.
-And all this happened during a wind squall” says John Sarkissian, a CSIRO Operations Scientist.
-To commemorate this collaboration, The Royal Australian Mint partnered with United States Mint announced a two-coin collectable series on Wednesday.
+- New South Wales, Australia, is home to the CSIRO Parkes radio telescope, one of three that played an integral role in getting the television pictures of man first walking on the moon to the world.
+“What started with Parkes perhaps not getting any pictures ended up with them getting the entire picture and the majority that the world saw.
+And all this happened during a wind squall,” says John Sarkissian, a CSIRO Operations Scientist.
+The Royal Australian Mint partnered with United States Mint to commemorate this collaboration announced a two-coin collectable series on Wednesday.
 The set is limited edition, with only 10,000 pieces being minted.

 Coin collectable set

-The United States coin is also dome-shaped; homage to the dish of the Parkes telescope and one side depicts a footprint on the lunar surface.
+The United States coin is also dome-shaped, a homage to the dish of the Parkes telescope, and one side depicts a footprint on the lunar surface.
 The other side depicts a close-up of the famous “Buzz Aldrin on the Moon” photograph.
 The words ‘Mercury’, ‘Gemini’ and ‘Apollo’ on the coin mark three milestones in the efforts of the United States Space Program.
-The Mercury missions (1961 to 1963) determined whether a man could survive in space while the Gemini missions tested long term survivability and operations in space.
+The Mercury missions (1961 to 1963) determined whether a man could survive in space, while the Gemini missions tested long term survivability and operations in space.
 The Apollo mission’s primary objective was landing a man on the moon.